4 myths about optimists to better understand them

 Actually, it doesn’t.

 If I’m an optimist it doesn’t mean that I have to excuse how many mistakes you make.
-If you do something wrong, you have to assume that and not use my optimism as some magic pill that can just erase the bad things that you do.
+If you do something wrong, you have to take responsibility and not use my optimism as some magic pill that can just erase the bad things that you do.

 It doesn’t mean that optimists focus on what others do badly and punish them.
 On the contrary, we focus on alternatives when it comes to overcoming obstacles.